pingcap/tidb/docs/design/2021-09-29-merge-dumpling-into-tidb.md

 5. Create true PR from `okJiang/merge-dumpling` to `pingcap:master` (link if create)
 6. After reviewing, merge it to master

 ### Milestone 2

-In this stage, we should do lots of maintaination in both repos:
+In this stage, we should do lots of maintenance in both repos:

-* All increment activities happened in TiDB repo and give some corresponding guidance;
+* All increment activities happened in TiDB repo and give some corresponding guidance.
-* Release new version from TiDB repo, e.g. >= 5.3.
+* Release new version (>= 5.3) from TiDB repo.
-* Maintain active branches released before milestone 1 from TiDB repo to Dumpling repo;
+* Maintain existing active branches released for TiDB repo and Dumpling repo.

 #### What increment activities should happen in TiDB repo?

 * All created PRs, issues about Dumpling;
-* When we want to fix an exited issue, we can create a new issue in TiDB repo with a link to original issue.
+* When we want to fix an existing issue, we can create a new issue in TiDB repo with a link to original issue.

 #### What guidance should we give?

-* Post new address in pingcap/Dumpling/README.md like https://github.com/pingcap/br/blob/master/README.md
+* Post migrated notice on README.md like https://github.com/pingcap/br/blob/master/README.md
-* When contributor create issues or PRs, we should tell them how to re-create in TiDB repo.
+* When contributors create issues or PRs, we should tell them how to re-create in TiDB repo.

 #### How do we release new version from TiDB repo?